CycloKid/Bookmarklets/README.md

 4 - Done!
 Have fun with your new tools
 # Bookmarklet Info
-SOME BOOKMARKLETS DONT WORK ON SOME MORE ADVANCED/COMPLICATED WEBSITES For best results, try to use bookmarklets on simpler websites such as Github and Canvas
+SOME BOOKMARKLETS DONT WORK ON SOME MORE ADVANCED/COMPLICATED WEBSITES

+For best results, try to use bookmarklets on simpler websites such as Github and Canvas

+Refresh to remove any changes

-3D Layers - Makes the components of a website look like 3D objects, and changes perspective when moving the mouse Asteroids - Makes a small game appear on the page, to win, you have to destroy everything in the website
+3D Layers - Makes the components of a website look like 3D objects, and changes perspective when moving the mouse

+Asteroids - Makes a small game appear on the page, to win, you have to destroy everything in the website

+Blackhole - Moves all components to the center of the screen

+FontBomb - Creates a bomb where you click, has a countdown of 3s before exploding and pushing any text away

+Game - Ball game where you try to trap the 2 balls with walls that you make by clicking

+Gravity - Self-Explanatory, gives the website ad its components gravity

+Inspect - Enables text editing, simple

+MORE BOOKMARKLETS AND DESCRIPTIONS COMING SOON